 But when she collapses on stage during a summer concert and receives a chilling diagnosis, the promise of someday suddenly slips away.

-Forced to confront her darkest fears, Ella must not only find the courage to go on after her once certain future has disappeared, but also to track down her runaway friend, Lucas, before time … Continue reading
+Forced to confront her darkest fears, Ella must not only find the courage to go on after her once certain future has disappeared, but also to track down her runaway … Continue reading →

 One of the books I enjoyed reading lately is The Crowd by Alleece Balts.
 Today, Alleece joins me to talk more about what inspired her to write The Crowd and what we can look forward to when Ella’s story continues in The Journey.